 This is because they are tough and durable on any surface, yet remain lovely and comfortable to wear with foam padding on the insides.

 Take a look at the video below and you'll see what I mean!

 Spand Ice Recovery Wrap Belt - Heat & Ice Therapy

 This next item is an ingenious one that is really great for construction workers that suffer from aches and pains during the day.

 Which is most of them!

-Because by wearing a Spand-Ice Revive tank top underneath your overalls you can apply ice or heat to your aching muscles to help them to relax and heal while you work.
+Because by wearing a Spand-Ice Recovery Wrap belt underneath your overalls you can ice or heat your aching back muscles to help them to relax and heal while you work.

-As each tank top has pockets in the lower back region into which you place gel packs which can be either frozen from the freezer or heated in a microwave.
+As each belt has pockets in the lower back region into which you place gel packs which can be either frozen in the freezer or heated in a microwave.